 Children between the ages of 1-3 are in that essential toddler stage.
-It’s during this time that young children learn so much through play and communication.
+It’s during toddlerhood that young children learn so much through play and communication.
 Toddler play guides the building blocks for functional development, fine motor skills, gross motor skills, language, social skills, and self-care abilities.

 Check out the occupational therapy toddler activities below.
 You’ll find ideas for occupational therapy sessions, suggested play ideas for the home, and ways to help toddlers develop through play!

 We’re going to cover a lot of fun OT activities for toddlers in this post…there are so many fun ways to build skills!
 It’s during the toddler stage that children begin to imitate, pretend, and play with others.